JoostHouben/Euwe-chess-engine/README.md

    file, run `cmake --preset linux-x64-release` to build in release mode.
  - Run `cmake --build` on the output directory.
 E.g., `cmake --build out/build/linux-x64-release/`.

-The project has been tested with G++ 14.0.
+The project has been tested with g++ 14.0.

 ## Release history